Melasma & Hyperpigmentation

 How do I get started with melasma and hyperpigmentation treatment today?

-Hyperpigmentation is a broad term that refers to patches of skin that are darker than the surrounding areas.
-There are several types of hyperpigmentation, including sun spots, post-inflammatory hyperpigmentation, and freckles.
-Melasma is a specific form characterized by brown or gray patches on the skin.
-For many individuals, hyperpigmentation and melasma can lead to feelings of self-consciousness or low self-esteem.
-Fortunately, Dr. Green offers treatments such as Cosmelan peels, Mesopeels, Fraxel laser, AlexTrivantage laser, and microneedling to help you achieve a clear, radiant complexion, regardless of the type of hyperpigmentation you have.
-The most suitable treatment options for your hyperpigmentation will ultimately depend on your skin tone, skin type, and the severity and type of hyperpigmentation present.
-Consulting an experienced board-certified dermatologist like Dr. Green in New York City is the quickest and safest way to understand and address the hyperpigmentation affecting you, helping you return to looking and feeling like the best version of yourself.
+Melasma and hyperpigmentation, whether in the form of sun spots, post-inflammatory hyperpigmentation, dark patches, or other types of discoloration, can cause feelings of self-consciousness or low self-esteem.
+Fortunately, Dr. Green offers treatments such as Cosmelan peels, Mesopeels, Fraxel laser, AlexTrivantage laser, and microneedling to help you achieve a clear, radiant complexion, no matter the type of hyperpigmentation.
+The best treatment options depend on your skin tone, skin type, and the severity and type of hyperpigmentation you have.
+Consulting an experienced, board-certified dermatologist like Dr. Green in New York City is the fastest and safest way to understand and manage your hyperpigmentation, helping you look and feel your best.